Turn Household Activities into Speech Therapy: Bathtime

 2. Name the Categories

 You are using three main categories during bathtime:

-Split the toys into groups based on their color or shape?
-Perhaps you could split the cleaning products into groups based on their smell or their texture.
-You could even split them into groups based on the names your child doesn’t know and the names they do know.
+Split the toys into groups based on their color or shape.
+Also, split the cleaning products into groups based on their smell or their texture.
+You can even split them into groups of items your child doesn’t know and those they do.
 This is the perfect time to get creative!

 “What do you think we are going to do in the bathroom tonight?”
 Such a simple question is a wonderful opportunity for speech, language, and reasoning.
-If your child struggles help them step by step with prompts:
+If your child struggles, help them step-by-step with prompts: